memgraph/design/README.md

 This is a repo containing brand assets for Memgraph:
 - Customized ZURB Foundation instance + motion-ui library
-- SASS utilities for easier brand application
+- SASS CSS utilities for easier brand application
 - Fontello custom icon set
 - Brand fonts - Roboto & Encode Sans Semi Condensed

 Additionally, there's an option to generate the Styleguide from the available styles.

-# Installation
+## Installation

 1. Add `"memgraph-ui": "git+https://github.com/memgraph/design.git"` as a
    dependency to your projects' package.json, then run `npm install`